dagmara1223/end-to-end-data-ml-project/README.md

 - ☑️ Place the file into your Visual Studio Code and also create (for now- empty) python file : titanic.py
   <img width="266" height="51" alt="image" src="https://github.com/user-attachments/assets/65412cf8-0736-4ccb-9729-8c4eb0f7c73c" />
 - ☑️ Load csv file into the /data/raw directory on git
-- ☑️ Don't forget to save csv file to Excel.
+- ☑️ Don't forget to save your csv file.
   <img width="557" height="36" alt="image" src="https://github.com/user-attachments/assets/6ea3a765-bb23-433a-a120-bde0a0209328" />
 - ‼️ Important step: Please select whole "Name" column, click on "Ctrl + h".
-In Replace column type **,** into **Find what** bar, and ** ** into **Replace with**.
+In Replace column type "," (comma) into **Find what** bar, and " " (space) into **Replace with**.
 Next click on **Replace All**.
 This step is super important before step 2.

-### 2. ETL - Steps 2,3,4 are optional and added to demonstrate the concept
+### 2. ETL CSV -> MySQL ✅
-Tools: Visual Studio 2022, SSMS, Visual Studio Code, SSIS
+Tools: Visual Studio 2022, SSMS, SSIS
 - ☑️ Open and create a new database in SSMS named "titanic".
 - ☑️ Open Visual Studio and create a new Integration Services Project.
 - ☑️ Select ***Data Flow Task*** from Search SSIS Toolbox and drop it into Control Float board.